prateekshukla1108/100-daysofcuda/README.md

 **Day 12:** Wrote flash attention with backpropagation

-**Day 13** Learned about GNNs and wrote Kernel to impliment a layer of GNNs
+**Day 13:** Learned about GNNs and wrote Kernel to impliment a layer of GNNs

+**Day 14:** Wrote N body simulation kernel inspired by 1y33